sizhuoli/greenhouse_classification/README.md

 # Greenhouse image classification

-This repo contains code for the paper [Global area boom for greenhouse cultivation revealed by satellite mapping](https://www.researchsquare.com/article/rs-3231996/v1 'link to paper')
+This repo contains code on image classification for the paper [Global area boom for greenhouse cultivation revealed by satellite mapping](https://www.researchsquare.com/article/rs-3231996/v1 'link to paper')

+The purpose is to find the presence of greenhouses globally tile by tile (a region of approximately 1 degree cell).
+The tiles with a positive prediction of greenhouses will be served to the image segmentation model (https://doi.org/10.5281/zenodo.3978185).

 ### Key features

-For the Danish dataset:

-- We offer image patches preprocessed in two ways: a. patch-normalization to 0 mean and unit std (used in paper); b. raw patches with orginial pixel intensities.

-- There are several empty patches with no crown delineations (used as negative sample for training), which can be removed

-- Coordinates have been removed
+- This code splits the image chip labels with the target 'greenhouse' and background 'non-greenhouse', which were saved as csv, into training, validation and testing data.

+- Train model using EfficientNet backbones

+- Predict at 1km grid for a large area